sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 This Strategy's success will be measured by comparing the following metrics against the key elements of the GoC Mandatory Procedures for [Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and on [Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604).

+Specific to Mandatory Procedures for Enterprise Architecture:

+- Upcoming

+Specific to Mandatory Procedures for Application Programming Interface:

+- Upcoming

-- Adopting existing IT Solutions and IT Products
+Specific to acquisition of new or enhancements to IT Solutions and IT Products:

+- Adopting
   - Increased ratio of open source software solutions and products used in production compared to purchased or internally developed ones.
   - Increased contributions to third-party OSS projects instead of internally maintained changes.
   - Decreased ratio of forked versions of third-party OSS unaligned with upstream or without contributions of changes.
   - Increased number of contributions to ESDC OSS projects from the community.
-- Buying IT Solutions and IT Products
+- Buying
   - Decreased ratio of IT Solutions and IT Products in used in production by ESDC for which the department can not make software changes due to:
     - Contract obligations with vendors
     - Intellectual property limitations